smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 15 - The Silence.md

 The pressure plate clicked.

 Spears shot from both walls.
-Horizontal.
-Chest-height.
+Horizontal and sharp.
 The kind of trap Daedalus had designed for quick kills in narrow passages.

 The spears retracted with mechanical precision.
 The bodies fell.